d365collaborative/d365fo.integrations/README.md

 ```
 __Update the module__
 ```
-Update-Module -name d365fo.tools
+Update-Module -name d365fo.integrations
 ```

 _Before the communication works with D365FO, please remember to create the App registration in your Azure Active Directory and register the ClientId under Azure Active Directory Applications_

-The module is based upon json settings.

-The module supports two functions,
+The module supports two types of integrations
-1. Rest
+1. OData
-2. Recurring Data Jobs
+2. DMF Recurring Data Jobs

-_Rest_
+_OData_

-The Rest functions are
+The OData functions are

-1. Get-D365RestTemplate
+1. Import-D365OData
-2. Get-D365Rest
+2. Export-D365OData
-3. New-D365Rest

 _Recurring Data Jobs_

 The Recurring Data Jobs functions are
+1. Import-D365DMFPackage
+2. Export-D365DMFPackage

+_Misc_

+*A function for restarting batch jobs.*
-1. Get-D365IntegrationTemplate
+1. Set-D365RecurringBatchJobStartDate
+For testing purposes, it is possible to do only monthly occurence and no enddate.
+Execute the function will make D365FO to execute the batchjob
+*A function for storing the must used properties for calling an integration, it can be persistet between sessions*
-2. New-D36Integration
+2. Set-D365AuthorityConfig
+*A function for retrieving a stored config*
-3. Set-D365RecurringBatchJobStartDate
+3. Get-D365AuthorityConfig

-The functionality will be explained on the wiki pages